 Large volumes of data, managed properly, are a boon for many industries, including the military.
 It would not be possible to mount effective military operations without knowing the when, where, and what in deploying resources.
-Big data, therefore, helps the military make better decisions, provided it is not “dark data.”
+Military big data, therefore, helps defense leaders make better decisions, provided it is not “dark data.”

 The term “big data” was coined more than two decades ago in a paper presented at the 8th IEEE Conference on Visualization in 1997.
 The term describes single data sets so large it did not fit into main memory.